2color/ipfs-articles/gateways/break-on-through-gateways.md

 As illustrated in the diagram, instead of relying on a single server at the center of the network that clients connect to, each peer connects to multiple peers.
 Since the `jpg` file is stored on three of the peers, two of those three nodes can be down and the file will still be accessible to the network.
 What's more, any number of peers become a provider for the `jpg` file, once they download it from the network.

-In summary, with IPFS, peers (computers running the IPFS software) pool their resources, e.g., internet connection and disk space, and ensure that the availability of files is **resilient** and **decentralized**.
+In summary, with IPFS, nodes pool their resources, e.g., internet connection and disk space, and ensure that the availability of files is **resilient** and **decentralized**.

 ## Location addressing vs. content addressing